-A hard inquiry is different.
-It does require your permission and typically is triggered by your active request (application) for a loan or extension of credit.
-When you apply for a car loan, student loan, or home loan, the creditor will pull your credit to evaluate your eligibility.
-In a hard inquiry, the lender looks at your credit score as well as all relevant details of your credit history to determine your credit worthiness.
+A hard inquiry is different than a soft inquiry.
+It does require your permission, and is usually triggered by your active request (i.e., application) for a loan or extension of credit.
+When you apply for a car loan, student loan, or home loan, the creditor pulls your credit to evaluate your eligibility.
+With a hard inquiry, the lender looks at your credit score, as well as all relevant details of your credit history to determine your credit worthiness.

-Hard inquiries do have an impact on your credit score, because it shows you are actively seeking new credit.
-How a hard inquiry affects your credit score likely depends on individual circumstances.
-While a hard inquiry likely has a limited impact on your credit score; how it affects your credit score will also depend on your individual circumstance.
-You may still want to minimize the number of hard inquiries into your credit report.
+Hard inquiries do have an impact on your credit score because they shows you are actively seeking new credit.
+While a hard inquiry usually has a limited impact on your credit score, its impact depends on your individual circumstances.
+You may still want to minimize the number of hard inquiries into your credit report just to be safe.

-So, next time you look for a loan prequalification or a rate quote, it will be nice to know soft inquiries generally have no impact on your credit score (read the fine print to make sure it’s a soft inquiry).
-Once you formally apply for the loan, just know the creditor will have to make a hard inquiry into your credit and review your credit history in much greater detail.
+Credit Inquiry Tip: The next time you’re looking for a loan pre-qualification or a rate quote, make sure to read the fine print to find out what type of initial inquiry the lender will make on your credit report.
+Just remember that once you formally apply for the loan, the creditor needs to make a hard inquiry into your credit and review your credit history in much greater detail.